farhan5248/sheep-dog-tools/mbt-maven-plugin/README.md

 Example endings
 * The Home page top section will be present
-* The Home page search button won't be enabled
+* The Home page results table won't be present

 ### Edge

-When modelled as a graph, the **edge** are **request objects.
+When modelled as a graph, the **edge** are **request** objects.

 Edges are **sent** (by browser or client) or **triggered** (automatically on a schedule).
 Input parameters are specified using **as follows** (request parameters)

 Example endings
+* The search request is sent with
-* The log-in request isn't sent (on time, then files are deleted)
+* The log-in request isn't sent on time
+* The nightly payment request will be triggered at 12 am